-The scenarios are available as gross monthly accumulation factors over a 40-year horizon (i.e., a 10000×480 matrix for each asset class) in comma-separated value format (.csv).
-These scenarios have been appropriately correlated so that the K^{th} scenario for each asset class should be used together and considered one 'future investment return scenario'.
-Hence, the scenarios can be combined (by blending the accumulation factors29) to create additional 'proxy' scenarios for the company's funds.
+The scenarios are available as gross monthly accumulation factors over a 30-year horizon (i.e., a 10000×361 matrix for each asset class, where the first column is composed entirely of ones) in comma-separated value format (.csv).
+These scenarios have been appropriately correlated so that the K^{th} scenario for each asset class must be used together and considered one 'future investment return scenario'33.
+Hence, the scenarios can be combined (by blending the accumulation factors34) to create additional 'proxy' scenarios for the company's funds.

 For example, suppose the actuary wanted to construct scenarios for a 'balanced fund' that targets a 60/40 allocation between bonds and U.S. equities.
-If we denote [AF^X] as the matrix of accumulation factors for asset class X, then the balanced scenarios would be defined by [AF^{BAL}] = $0.60 \times$ [AF^{BOND}] + $0.40 \times$ [$AF^{S&P500}$].
+If we denote [AF^X] as the matrix of accumulation factors for asset class X, then the balanced scenarios would be defined by [AF^{BAL}] = $0.60 \times$ [AF^{BOND}] + $0.40 \times$ [AF^{S&P500}].
 Care should be taken to avoid exaggerating the benefits of diversification.
 The actuary shall document the development of the investment return scenarios and be able to justify the mapping of the company's variable accounts to the proxy funds used in the modeling.